Foodies & Shopaholics

 - Pinsa’m po’! : good stop after a Vatican tour, traditional recipe for a sort of take away pizza and good “supplì”, always just made.
 Local beer is served too!

-- Pizzarium: next to the Vatican and to the metro stop “Cipro”, this is not just another “take away pizza” shop, because quality is a must and creativity does not lack either ….
+- Pizzarium Bonci : next to the Vatican and to the metro stop “Cipro”, this is not just another “take away pizza” shop, because quality is a must and creativity does not lack either ….

 - Supplizio: as the name states, the main “course” is the suppli, but not just the traditional fried tomato and meat ragout rice ball… impossible to describe exactly what they cook, the list is on a board and changes every day.
 Stop by and enjoy!

-- Trapizzino: in Testaccio and now also in Ponte Milvio, ancient recipes of the local tradition saved from the oblivion and served with two slices of pizza bread….
+- Trapizzino: in Testaccio, Trastevere and near the Vatican.
+Ancient recipes of the local tradition saved from the oblivion and served with two slices of pizza bread….

 Help us with your own tips: write to email@example.com !

-Gelato is part of our culture, like pizza and pasta, fashion, soccer, wine … These are not commonplaces, but true statements about everyday life in Rome.
-In Italy there are more than 35 thousands “gelateria” and Italians eat an average of 75 cups or cones of gelato each year (six kilos!).
+Shall we explain why gelato is good?
+I don’t think so… Gelato is part of our culture, like pizza or pasta, fashion, soccer, wine… These are not commonplaces, but statements about our everyday life.
+In Italy there are more than 35.000 gelateria and Italians eat an average of 75 cups of gelato each year (6 kilos!).
 This implies we know how to judge a good gelato and how to skip tourist traps.
-Here is our selection for you (divided by areas), but feel free to suggest us new entries !
+Here is our selection divided by areas, but suggest your discoveries!

 - Pantheon: San Crispino, GROM, Cremeria Monteforte, Giolitti

-- Piazza Navona/Campo dei Fiori: Da Quinto, Gelateria del Teatro, GROM, Carapina
+- Piazza Navona: Da Quinto, Gelateria del Teatro, GROM

-- Vatican: Del Monte, Vice, Gelateria dei Gracchi, Fata Morgana
+- Vatican: Hedera, Del Monte, Gelateria dei Gracchi, Fata Morgana

 - Piazza del Popolo: Fata Morgana, Gelateria dei Gracchi